-✓ Recycled content: Since each Rolling Service Door product is custom built to order for the specific requirements (size, materials: steel, aluminum, stainless, etc.) of the application, the formula to determine recycled content is complicated.
-Please reference the cover page of Cookson submittal drawings for the project specific recycled content information.
+- ✓ Insulating process is CFC-free: Thermiser Max products utilize insulation with an Ozone Depletion Potential rating of 0.00. - ✓ Recycled content: Since each Thermiser Max product is custom built to order for the specific requirements (size, materials: steel, aluminum, stainless, etc.) of the application, the formula to determine recycled content is complicated.
+Please reference the cover page of the Cornell submittal drawings for the project-specific recycled content information.
 The recycled content information is provided as a Total Recycled Content weight and % of total product weight, and is further broken down into Post Consumer Content and Post Industrial Content.

-(Appendix I: Example of Cookson product recycled content calculator)
+(For more information please see Appendix II: Recycled Content Calculator)

-- ✓ Proven durability: Cookson Rolling Service Doors are constructed with durable steel slats and guides, providing optimum strength and impact resistance.
+Proven durability: Thermiser Max doors are constructed with durable steel slats and guides, providing optimum strength and impact resistance.
 If run an average of 10 cycles per day, the total lifespan of the door is more than 13 years.
-Many doors are run fewer cycles per day and are still in use after 20 or 30 years. - ✓ Low-emitting materials: No volatile organic compounds (VOCs) are emitted from Cookson Rolling Service Door products - ensuring healthy environmental quality for installers, other trade-workers and end-user indoor occupants. - ✓ Specified wind load durability: Cookson Rolling Service Doors can be configured to withstand the full range of specific wind load requirements for any given implementation, performance validated through third party testing. - ✓ Seismic Performance Validation: Location Specific seismic calculation support geographically specific environmental priorities for all coiling fire doors that are mounted to steel or masonry jambs.
-Seismic performance validation is per ASCE 7-10. - ✓ Sound Attenuation Attributes: Not only do Cornell Rolling Service Doors reduce energy costs but they also can serve as effective sound barriers creating greater occupant comfort.
-Cookson Rolling Service Doors have an STC rating of 22 for the entire assembly and 30 through the curtain.
+Many doors are run fewer cycles per day and are still in use after 20 or 30 years.

+- ✓ No volatile organic compounds (VOCs) are emitted from Thermiser Max products ensuring healthy environmental quality, both for the installers and other trade-workers and end-user indoor occupants. - ✓ Specified wind load durability: Thermiser Max Insulated Rolling Doors can be configured to withstand the full range of specific wind load requirements for any given implementation, performance validated through third party testing.

-Environmental Statement
+Thermiser Max® Environmental Statement

-Cookson has been the industry leading manufacturer of rolling doors for more than 180 years, covering North America and beyond.
-Cookson is the exclusive provider of Cookson Rolling Service Doors - the industry standard for high-performance rolling doors.
+Cornell has been the industry leading manufacturer of rolling doors for more than 180 years, covering North America and beyond.
+Cornell is the exclusive provider of Thermiser Max Insulated Rolling Doors - an industry standard for superior rolling doors.

-Today, Cookson emphasis is not only on rolling doors and grilles, but also on product support and information services to assist professionals that design, build or manage industrial, institutional and commercial buildings.
+Today, Cornell's emphasis is not only on rolling doors and grilles, but also on product support and information services to assist professionals that design, build or manage industrial, institutional and commercial buildings.

-Cookson is a registered ISO 9001:2008 Company that specifies internal quality management systems which demonstrate the Company's ability to consistently provide products that meets or exceed customer and applicable statutory and regulatory requirements.
+Cornell is a registered ISO 9001:2008 Company that specifies internal quality management systems which demonstrate the Company's ability to consistently provide products that meet or exceed customer, as well as applicable statutory and regulatory, requirements.